tee-vee/strace-parser/README.md

   * `io` - Show details of I/O syscalls: read, recv, recvfrom, recvmsg, send, sendmsg, sendto, and write
   * `list-pids` - List of PIDs and their syscall stats
   * `pid` - Details of PID(s) including syscalls stats, exec'd process, and slowest 'open' calls
   * `quantize` - Prints a log₂ scale histogram of the quantized execution times in μsecs for a syscall
   * `summary` - Overview of PIDs in session
+  * `tree` - pstree-style view of traced processes

 Note that all subcommands can be arbritrarily abbreviated.